kwonus/Quelle/Quelle-AVX.md

 Quelle, IPA: [kɛl], in French means "What? or Which?".
 As Quelle HMI is designed to obtain search-results from search-engines, this interrogative nature befits its name.
 An earlier interpreter, Clarity, served as inspiration for defining Quelle.
 You could think of the Quelle HMI as the next generation of Clarity HMI.
 Yet, in order to produce linguistic consistency, Quelle syntax varied dramatically from the Clarity spec.
 Therefore, a new name was the best way forward.
 Truly, Quelle HMI incorporates lessons learned after creating, implementing, and revising Clarity HMI for over a decade.

 In 2023, Quelle 2.0 was released.
 This new release is not a radical divergence from version 1.
 Most of the updates to the specification are related to macros, control variables, filters, and export directives.
 Search syntax has remained largely unchanged.
 We discovered some ambiguity in the PEG grammar that implements the Quelle parser.
 Certain implicit actions could not be defined deterministically.
 To resolve those ambiguities, Quelle syntax was refined and updated.
 Consequently, new operators were introduced  [We added $ % and || to name a few] .
-These revisions mostly eliminated the need for clause delimiters.
-As a result, the version 2 spec feels more streamlined, more intuitive, and comes with a reference implementation in Rust, along with a fully specified PEG grammar.
+These new operators eliminate the need for clause delimiters, in most circumstances.
+As a result, the version 2 syntax is more streamlined and more intuitive.
+It comes with a reference implementation in Rust and a fully specified PEG grammar.
 Implicit actions for Macros are now referred to as *apply* and *invoke* [those verbs replace *save* and *execute* respectively].

-Every attempt has been made to make Quelle consistent with itself.
-Some constructs are in place to make parsing unambiguous; other constructs are biased toward ease of typing (such as limiting keystrokes that require the shift key).
+Quelle is consistent with itself, to make it feel intuitive.
+Some constructs make parsing unambiguous; other constructs increase ease of typing (Specifically, we attempt to minimize the need to press the shift-key).
 Naturally, existing scripting languages also influence our syntax.
-In all, Quelle represents an easy to type and easy to learn HMI.
+Quelle represents an easy to type and easy to learn HMI.
 Moreover, simple search statements look no different than they might appear today in a Google or Bing search box.
 Still, let's not get ahead of ourselves or even hint about where our simple specification might take us ;-)

-Incidentally, a fundamental change in Quelle 2.0 is that support for bracketed search terms has been dropped.
-While parsing bracketed terms was easily specified by a PEG grammar, the search implementation itself was complex and quite confusing.
-In short, we have nixed bracketed terms from the grammar in the 2.0 specification.
+Finally, Quelle 2.0 has dropped support for "bracketed search terms".
+Bracketed search terms allowed some terms within a quoted string to be unordered.
+Bracketing signaled that those terms could be in any order.
+Issues surfaced when defining the blueprint-blue object model.
+Some terms needed to be in a specific order and others did not, all within the same search construct.
+To make matters worse, the construct was seldom used.
+Notwithstanding, bracketed terms were even difficult to explain.
+Rather than tackle these problems for such a minor feature, we elected to nix bracketed terms altogether in Quelle.

 ### II.
 Addendum